dm0-/installer/README.md

 **Use the list of excluded paths in ext4.**  Only squashfs is dropping the files.

 **Extend the package finalization function to cover all of the awful desktop caches.**  Right now, it's only handling glib schemas to make GNOME tolerable, but every other GTK library and XDG specification has its own cache database that technically needs to be regenerated to cover any last system modifications.
 To make this thoroughly unbearable, none of these caching applications supports a target root directory, so they all will need to be installed in the final image to update the databases.
 I will most likely end up having a dropin directory for package finalization files when this gets even uglier.

+**Maybe start using EROFS.**  When a read-only file system is requested without using squashfs, EROFS sounds like a better choice than mounting ext4 as read-only.
+It might take a while for the distros to move to Linux 5.4 and enable the file system.
+CentOS will probably be left in the dust as usual.

 ### Fedora